tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 <hr>

-5) Reload the page - you should see the &lt;select> on the upper-left side of the screen, the latest date of the spreadsheet should be the one that is visible, and when you change the value of the select, the `index` of that value should be displayed
+5) Reload the page - you should see the &lt;select> on the upper-left side of the screen:
+    - the latest date of the spreadsheet should be the one that is visible
+    - when you change the `value` of the select, the `index` of that `value` in the `dates` array should be displayed

 <hr>